easbarba/zae/README.md

 ## Container

-    docker build -t $USER/pak .
+    docker build -t $USER/zae .
-    docker run --rm -it $USER/pak sh -c 'exe/pak install git'
+    docker run --rm -it $USER/zae sh -c 'exe/zae install git'

 ## History

-`pak` was a module of a super package called `cejo`, and later on extracted as standalone package to follow the UNIX main rule: 'do one thing, well'.
+`zae` was a module of a super package called `cejo`, and later on extracted as standalone package to follow the UNIX main rule: 'do one thing, well'.

 ## TODO